 Reorganizing your student loans through Chapter 13 bankruptcy should not disqualify you from taking out additional federal student loans in the future.
 However, you may not qualify for federal student loans or other types of aid if you have any loans in default.

-You can get your loans out of default with the Fresh Start program through Sept.
-30, 2024.
-After that, your options are student loan consolidation or rehabilitation to get loans out of default and back into good standing.
+If you’re in default, you can turn to student loan consolidation or rehabilitation to get your loans out of default and back into good standing.

 Qualifying for a private student loan or student loan refinancing after bankruptcy might be more difficult.
 Private lenders base their approval decisions on your creditworthiness.
 Lenders may view applicants with a bankruptcy history as high-risk, leading to higher interest rates or denial of loan applications.
 Chapter 13 bankruptcy can stay on your credit report for seven years.